Ola-Joshua/ROMBarclays-Bank-Customer-Churn-Analysis-2024-/README.md

 Observations:

-•	Churn is not evenly spread—it’s concentrated in a few key segments.
+•	Churn is not evenly spread, it’s concentrated in a few key segments.
 •	Inactivity is a strong early warning signal.
 •	High churn among premium clients poses a serious business risk.